 Drawing on archival materials and oral histories, we contextualize the social history of jazz.
 We dig in the archives to uncover hidden and forgotten stories.

 We create and curate content.
 All That Philly Jazz is a platform – a virtual jazz scene – where users share memories of a jazz spot and the musicians who played there.

-All That Philly Jazz is about advocacy and cultural heritage preservation.We successfully advocated for a new mural to replace the ‘Tribute to John Coltrane” mural that was demolished by a developer.
+All That Philly Jazz is about applied history, advocacy and cultural heritage preservation.We successfully advocated for a new mural to replace the “Tribute to John Coltrane” mural that was destroyed by a developer.

 All That Philly Jazz stems from Music Hack Day, a music-related hackathon held at Drexel University.

-All That Philly Jazz is at the intersection of cultural heritage preservation, public memory and community engagement.
+All That Philly Jazz is at the intersection of art, cultural heritage preservation and community engagement.
 For more information, check out #ICYMI: All That Philly Jazz in the News.